 The proposed RNP AR procedures will allow aircraft to line up with the runway sooner than when using a typical procedure today.
-As a result, aircraft will fly a shorter distance and consume less fuel will also be operating on a Continuous Descent profile, which enables an aircraft to descend on a quieter reduced engine setting.
+As a result, aircraft will fly a shorter distance and consume less fuel, and will also be operating on a Continuous Descent profile, which enables an aircraft to descend on a quieter reduced engine setting.

-This document provides information on current procedures and flight paths as well as proposed changes affecting communities located to the east, southeast, and south of YVR.
+This document provides information on current procedures and flight paths as well as proposed changes affecting communities located north and northeast of YVR.